-Stage 3: Final Review
+4.3 Stage 3: Final Review

-This stage can be initiated by the Deputy Academic Registrar following Stages 1 and 2, or if the case is considered serious enough Stage 3 can be implemented.
+This stage can be initiated by HE Academic Registrar or the HE Specialist Support Manager after Stage 1 and/or 2, or if the case is considered serious enough, Stage 3 can be implemented.

-The student will be asked to attend a meeting with either the Deputy Academic Registrar, or the Assistant Director HE: Academic Registry.
-The student will be informed of the meeting in writing at least 24 hours in advance, the purpose of the meeting, the nature of the concern, and that the matter is to be managed under Stage 3.
+The student will be invited to a formal meeting with the HE Academic Registrar/HE Specialist Support Manager and their personal tutor and/or Couse Co-ordinator.
+The student will be informed of the meeting in writing at least 48 hours in advance, they will be informed of the purpose of the meeting, the nature of the concern, and that the matter is to be managed under Stage 3.
 The student will be provided with a copy of this policy.
+Support will be made available to the student by either the Welfare and Retention Lead, or the Welfare and Wellbeing Lead, and they will be able to attend the meeting with the student if required.
+The student can also be accompanied another member of HEART or a friend, family member or support worker

-The student will be requested to notify the meeting organiser in advance whether or not they will be attending and if anyone will be accompanying and/or representing them at the meeting.
+The student will be requested to notify the meeting organiser in advance whether they will be attending and if anyone will be accompanying and/or representing them at the meeting.

 This meeting will allow the student a full opportunity to respond to the concern and will consider any support needs; it will also seek to identify the student's perception of the concern.
-Other relevant staff members may be invited to attend the meeting (the HE Support Co-ordinator/HE Student Officer) in order to deal with the matter and to provide support to the student.
-Academic staff may also be required to attend if the concern relates to placements/external professional bodies.

-A Fitness to Study panel meeting will also be called to discuss the nature of the concerns and consider possible outcomes.
+Any completed Risk Assessment (Appendix 1) will be revisited at this point; or one will be created if the case is being considered at the first time at Stage 3.

+After the Stage 3 meeting with the student, a Fitness to Study Panel meeting with key members of UCW staff will then take place.
+The Panel meeting will take place whether or not the student has attended the meeting with the HE Academic Registrar/HE Specialist Support Manager.

 The panel meeting will include three (or more) of the following members of staff: